List of 30 Rock characters: Carol Burnett

 Carol Burnett (Matt Damon) is an airline pilot who begins a relationship with Liz in the season four finale.
-With an identical name to the television comedian's, he is her second consecutive boyfriend with the same name as a celebrity (after Wesley Snipes).
+With an identical name to the television comic legend, he is Liz's second consecutive boyfriend with the same name as a celebrity (after Wesley Snipes).
 Their first date takes place after he learns that Liz is the head writer of TGS with Tracy Jordan, and she finds out that Carol is an enthusiastic fan of the show, often showing episodes on his flights.
 Liz enjoys their relationship at first because his frequent absences for work gives her freedom.
 Carol, however, is eager to settle down and pursue a more normal relationship, since every relationship he has had as an airline pilot were intermittent affairs due to his constant travel for work.

 Initially, Liz believes their similar personalities make them soul mates after they repeatedly share the same responses to games of "Would you rather".
 However they eventually realize that they are too similar, and in "Double-Edged Sword", their equally controlling personalities come to a head after a heated argument while being stuck for hours on the runway on a plane piloted by Carol.

 Appears In: "I Do Do", "The Fabian Strategy", "Live Show", "Double-Edged Sword".

 Criss Chros

 Crisstopher Rick Chros (James Marsden) is an unemployed entrepreneur, and like Dot Com, attended Wesleyan University.
 Criss is the third of Liz's romantic interests to share a name with a celebrity (although there is a difference in spelling).
 He dropped out of law school, but holds a degree in ethnomusicology.
 He and Liz met somewhere between the end of season five and the beginning of season 6 at Riverside Park after Liz made fun of his turtleneck shirt.
 He runs a hot dog stand which sells organic hot dogs.
-It is revealed that he and Liz are dating in "Idiots Are People Two!" and that Liz has kept it a secret from Jack because she fears he'll disapprove of Criss — which Jack does, at first, but winds up changing his mind and gives Criss his "probational approval" card in "Idiots Are People Three!"
+It is revealed that he and Liz are dating in "Idiots Are People Two!" and that Liz has kept it a secret from Jack because she fears he'll disapprove of Criss – which Jack does, at first, but winds up changing his mind and gives Criss his "probational approval" card in "Idiots Are People Three!"
 In "Hey, Baby, What's Wrong", Liz discovers that her relationship with Criss has longevity after a failed trip to Ikea in which she and Criss have a big fight.
 Liz, assuming the fight is a breakup, frantically calls Criss to apologize and beg him to reconcile, only to discover that he never wanted to break up in the first place and is at home happily making dinner.
 In "St. Patrick's Day", a surprise visit from Dennis makes Liz finally admit that she is in love with Criss after an argument.
-When she tells him that she loves him, something she has never done to anyone, Criss responds by quoting Han Solo's response to Princess Leia, "I know," thereby proving his suitability to the Star Wars-obsessed Liz.
+When she tells him that she loves him, something she has never done to anyone, Criss responds by quoting Han Solo's response to Princess Leia, "I know", thereby proving his suitability to the Star Wars-obsessed Liz.